cloudjordan/aws-bootcamp-cruddur-2023/journal/week2.md

 <p>From my learning experience, observability is crucial for understanding complex distributed systems.
 The three pillars of observability, which are metrics, traces, and logs, provide a comprehensive approach to identifying and diagnosing issues.<p>

-<p>Logs alone are not sufficient for tracking events in large-scale distributed systems, and distributed tracing is needed to pinpoint the flow of data.
-Metrics allow me to see patterns over time, while logging provides timestamped events.
-Using these observability techniques, I can gain valuable insights into complex distributed systems and identify issues that may not be apparent through other means.<p>
+<p>Using these observability techniques, I can gain valuable insights into complex distributed systems and identify issues that may not be apparent through other means.<p>

 <br>

 ## Setting Up My Environment in Honeycomb

-I have learned that segmenting observability environments is crucial for issue identification and diagnosis.
-Separating development and production allows clearer insights for optimization, although we're currently using just one for this bootcamp.

 After creating an environment in my Honeycomb account, I copied it's API key to the clipboard to assign to an environment variable in my Gitpod workspace.